pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/get-started/_index.md

 - An [Amazon Web Services](https://aws.amazon.com/) account
 - The [AWS CLI](https://aws.amazon.com/cli/)
 - An [OIDC provider created for Pulumi](/pulumi-cloud/deployments/oidc/aws/) in AWS
-  - Note that when defining the  `Subject Identifier`, the format for Environments is `pulumi:environments:org:<pulumi-org>:env:<environment-name>`
+  - Note that when defining the  `Subject Identifier`, the format for environments is `pulumi:environments:org:<pulumi-org>:env:<environment-name>`
 - Python 3.7 or higher installed

 Let's get started!